Springfield Medical Malpractice Lawyer

 Springfield's medical needs are served by two hospitals, which also provide for all of the city's suburbs and outlying towns.
 The data we have compiled about each hospital can provide a deeper understanding of some of the contributing factors considered in medical malpractice cases.
 Here is a look at how your local hospitals are performing and where they can make improvements.

 Springfield, IL 62781

-The facility's readmission rates speak volumes on the efficacy of its treatment for patients experiencing serious conditions or requiring emergency treatment.
+The facility's readmission rates speak volumes on the efficacy of its treatment for patients experiencing severe conditions or requiring emergency treatment.
 Mortality rates are often linked to readmission rates as well as patients are far more likely to die when they are released too quickly.

 There are additional concerns over measures taken to prevent and treat blood clots.
-11% of the patients who developed blood clots in the hospital were not provided preventative treatment and only 80% of patients undergoing surgical procedures received treatment meant to prevent the formation of clots.
+11% of the patients who developed blood clots in the hospital were not provided preventative treatment, and only 80% of patients undergoing surgical procedures received treatment meant to prevent the formation of clots.
 Finally, only 54% of patients suffering from blood clots were released with medication and proper care instructions for their blood clots.

 800 East Carpenter Street